birc-ctib/bed-1/README.md

 How does your method for extracting features work?

 What is the complexity of the algorithm, as a function of the size of the two input files?
+When you answer this, you need to know that you can get the list of chromosomse from a `query.Table` in constant time, but it does, of course, take longer to run through all the lines in it.

 Did you, at any point, exploit that our features are on single nucleotides and not larger regions?